-As stated in the Fund's most recent prospectus, the total annual operating expense ratio for fiscal year 2019 was 0.80% for Class I shares (before expense reimbursements and/or fee waivers, if any, and after restatement).
+As stated in the Fund's most recent prospectus, the total annual operating expense ratios for fiscal year 2019 were 0.93% and 1.18% for Class I and Class S shares, respectively (before expense reimbursements and/or fee waivers, if any).
+The expense ratio was 1.11% after expense reimbursements and/or fee waivers for Class S shares.
 The expense ratios for the annual period ended December 31, 2020 can be found in the Financial Highlights section of this report.